 Upon Moana’s release in 2016, The Verge wrote: “after 80 years of experiments, Disney has made the perfect Disney movie.”
 Families seem to have come to a similar conclusion.
 My four-year-old son has even managed to request the movie’s soundtrack by asking our Amazon Echo to play “the crab song” or “the Maui song.”
 Enough kids must be putting in the request for Alexa’s algorithm to have learned that “the crab song” is actually “Shiny by Jemaine Clement.”
 That song has almost 200 million views on youtube, coming in behind “How Far I’ll Go” with 395 million, and that’s not counting the unofficial bootleg copies.

 Watching Moana for the first time, I was struck by the visuals.
 The film is beautiful.
-Water and hair have always been the most difficult elements for 3-D animators; it’s the reason plastic toys was a good place for Pixar to start.
+Water and hair have always been the most difficult elements for 3-D animators; it’s the reason plastic toys were a good place for Pixar to start.
 Tangled and Brave gave Disney a chance to master the elements of hair and Moana proved to be its final conquest of water.
 Disney went so far as to cast the ocean as its own character.
 That’s just Disney showing off.

 But Moana is hailed a success because of the power of its storytelling.
 What’s Moana about?
 Well, most parents would probably tell you its a classic adventure story that gives the cliche and outdated princess characterization of a damsel in distress the modern refresh it has long needed.
 Moana is courageous, determined, and headstrong.
 She manages to save her family, restore the balance of nature, and council a Demigod out of his self-loathing and back into his own heroic tale.
 Moana is drawn into this epic role by the call of the ocean—the call to adventure.
 That call is intoxicating for young and old, maybe more so for the millennial parents stuck in nine-to-five cubicles and sprawling suburban subdivisions.
 You might say the moral of Moana is simply, follow your inner passion and become who you were truly meant to be.

 That’s not a new theme for Disney.
-They have been refining this story for years.
+They have been refining that story for years.
 This inner search for a true identity stretches all the way back to a cricket and his famous advice, “when you wish upon a star, makes no difference who you are.
 Anything your heart desires will come to you.”
 But even that isn’t ultimately Disney’s innovation.
 Disney’s model for the modern adventure and hero can trace its roots back to men like Joseph Campbell.

 Campbell was a mythologist, a 1940s Indiana Jones-type who traveled to exotic places in those silver piston prop planes out of Casablanca.
 Campbell explored some of the most remote people groups of the world and collected their myths—stories about creation and struggle, the volatile temperaments of their gods, and, on occasion, the heroes who triumphed over it all.
 After years of collecting these stories, Campbell developed what he coined “the monomyth”: the single plot encompassing all great legends across every religion and tribe.